broadwayinc/skapi-documentation/authentication/login-logout.md

 Use the [`login()`](/api-reference/authentication/README.md#login) method to log a user into your service.

+If the login is not successful due to invalid password, or user may not have confirm their signup etc... the [`login()`](/api-reference/authentication/README.md#login) method will throw an error.

+When successful, it will respond with the [`UserProfile`](/api-reference/data-types/README.md#userprofile) object.

 :::warning
 If `signup_confirmation` option was set to `true` during [`signup()`](/api-reference/authentication/README.md#signup), users will not be able to log in until they have confirmed their account.